peter-strom/ML-p2-Neural_net_embedded/README.md

 Supervisor: Erik Pihl

-By: Daniel Mentzer och Peter Strömblad
+By: Daniel Mentzer and Peter Strömblad

 ## A neural network in an embedded system